We didn't let Jessica's cancer keep her from living her life.

 By the summer of 2014, Jessica had a complete response to the treatment — there was no trace of the cancer in her body.
 This meant she was eligible for an autologous stem cell transplant, in which her own blood would be used to help her body make new blood cells.

-Unfortunately, Jessica was among the small percentage of patients who don’t respond to standard treatments such as stem cell transplants, and her cancer returned in 2015.
+Unfortunately, Jessica was among the small percentage of patients who don’t respond to standard treatments such as stem cell transplants, and her cancer returned in 2015 and again in 2017.
 But MSK had other options for her.
-Jessica enrolled in an immunotherapy clinical trial of the drug nivolumab (Opdivo®), which helps the immune system fight off the cancer cells.
-Since then, her cancer has retreated and she has been symptom free.
+Jessica took part in two more clinical trials and also began taking brentuximab again.
+She continues to receive treatment at MSK but is feeling well and thinking about her future.

 Besides the access to promising treatments MSK gave Jessica through the clinical trials, she also received her regular testing close to home, at MSK Westchester, and gained the confidence to make long-term decisions about her life.
 When she and her husband asked her care team if they thought it was a good idea to buy a home, they gave her an enthusiastic thumbs-up.
 Jessica and Michael bought their first home in 2016 and are making more plans for their future together.